Myth #1: It Doesn’t Matter What You Wear

 Looking Good Improves The Environment

 Have you noticed that you feel happier in some environments than others?
 Isn’t one the main reasons for this aesthetic?
 I’m certainly more cheerful when I’m out in beautiful countryside than when I’m surrounded by urban sprawl.
-Looking like a scruff isn’t doing anyone any favors, whereas looking smart can benefit others.
+Looking like a scruff isn’t doing anyone any favours, whereas looking smart can benefit others.

 Looking Good Makes Others Look Good